-- Evaluating the Group's additions to exploration and evaluation assets for the year against the acquisition agreements, the capitalisation requirements of the Group's accounting policy and the requirements of the accounting standard; - Evaluating the Group's documents for consistency with their stated intentions for continuing exploration and evaluation activities in certain areas.
-This included: - The Group's internal plans and budgets; - Minutes of board and internal meetings; - Announcements made by the Group to the Australian Securities Exchange including results from latest activities and studies performed; and - Evaluating the capacity of the Group to fund the continuation of activities by assessing underlying documentation including corporate budgets.
+- Evaluating the Group's accounting policy to recognise exploration and evaluation assets against criteria of the accounting standard; - Assessing the Group's determination of its areas of interest for consistency with the definition in the accounting standards; - For the significant areas of interest, we assessed the Group's current rights to tenure.
+This included checking the ownership of the relevant license for mineral resources or reserves to government registries; - Evaluating the Group's documents for consistency with their stated intentions for continuing exploration and evaluation activities in certain areas.
+This included: - The Group's internal plans and budgets; - Minutes of board and internal meetings; - We corroborated this through interviews with key operational and finance personnel. - Announcements made by the Group to the Australian Securities Exchange including results from latest activities and studies performed. - Evaluating the capacity of the Group to fund the continuation of activities by assessing underlying documentation including corporate budgets.
+We obtained project and corporate budgets identifying areas with existing funding and those requiring alternate funding sources.
+We compared this for consistency with areas with E&E, for evidence of the ability to fund continued activities.
+We identified those areas relying on alternate funding sources and evaluated the capacity of the Group to secure such funding; - We analysed the Group's determination of recoupment through successful development and exploitation of the area by evaluating the Group's documentation of planned future/continuing activities including work programmes and project and corporate budgets for a sample of areas; and - Evaluating the Group's disclosures by comparing to our understanding and the requirements of the accounting standards.